rodrigoelp/little-stories/Unlikely adventures/16-Chapter-16.md

 *"It's all good buddy!"* - said Amir beaming with happiness - *"When I saw you jumping like ‘flummm!’
 I thought ‘no way!’
 And jumped in like ‘swoom!’
 And you were like..."*

 *"Enough Amir!"* - interrupted Hannah as she noticed Sam filled with stress.
 Her voice had the edge of resentment towards Amir's insensitivity.
-She gave him heavy look laced with disapproval caused by his commentary.
+She gave him a heavy look laced with disapproval caused by his commentary.

-Amir felt her stress slowing building up but, he wasn't aware what was causing it.
+Amir felt her stress slowing building up, but he wasn't aware what was causing it.